 The native integration via Script Manager will automatically place the GTM code on your selected subdomain and its pages.

-Step Three: Using GTM to track form submission.
+Step Three: Setting up a Custom Event in GTM to track form submissions

-Now that you’ve integrated GTM with the selected subdomain, you can track your Form Submission on your Unbounce page by setting up an event trigger within GTM.
+Now that you’ve integrated GTM with your custom domain and connected landing page, you can track form submissions by setting up an event trigger within GTM.

 Inside GTM you should use Custom Event triggers (for the `gtm.formSubmit` event) instead of Form Submission triggers to prevent your tag from firing twice.